Ramzy98/ecommerce-website-restful-api/README.md

         - npm run test
         - yarn test

-## POSTGRES SETUP
+## Databas SETUP

+    We are using Postgres to store the data.
+    - Create a user called ecommerce_user with password ecommerce_user.
+       CREATE USER ecommerce_user WITH PASSWORD 'ecommerce_user';
-    - Create a new database called ecommerce_db for development.
+    - Create a database called ecommerce_db.
+        CREATE DATABASE ecommerce_db;
-    - Create a new database called ecommerce_db_test for testing.
+    - Create a database called ecommerce_db_test.
+        CREATE DATABASE ecommerce_db_test;
+    - Grant the ecommerce_user user access to the ecommerce_db database.
+        GRANT ALL PRIVILEGES ON DATABASE ecommerce_db TO ecommerce_user;
+    - Create a user called ecommerce_user_test with password ecommerce_user_test.
+        CREATE USER ecommerce_user_test WITH PASSWORD 'ecommerce_user_test';
+    - Grant the ecommerce_user_test user access to the ecommerce_db_test database.
+        GRANT ALL PRIVILEGES ON DATABASE ecommerce_db_test TO ecommerce_user_test;
     - then migrate the database with the command:
         - db:migrate up